microsoft/vscode-docs/api/ux-guidelines/overview.md

 #### Panel

-The [Panel](api/ux-guidelines/panel) is another View Container.
+The [Panel](api/ux-guidelines/panel) is another area functioning as a View Container.
 By default, views like the Terminal, Problems, and Output can be viewed in a single tab at a time.
 Users can also drag views into a split layout much like they can do in the Editor.

 #### Status Bar

-The [Status Bar](api/ux-guidelines/status-bar) contains two groups of [Status Bar Items](api/ux-guidelines/status-bar#status-bar-items).
+The [Status Bar](api/ux-guidelines/status-bar) provides contextual information about the workspace and currently active file.
+It renders two groups of [Status Bar Items](api/ux-guidelines/status-bar#status-bar-items).

 ### Items